U.S. Route 421: Route description

 US 421 begins at Fort Fisher, North Carolina, and heads generally to the northwest to Michigan City, Indiana.
-Along the way, it passes through Bristol, Tennessee, and Virginia, Lexington, Kentucky, and Indianapolis, Indiana.
+Along the way, it passes through Bristol, Tennessee and Virginia; Lexington, Kentucky; and Indianapolis, Indiana.

 North Carolina

-US 421 begins at Fort Fisher and heads through North Carolina's southeastern beaches to Wilmington.
+US 421 begins near Fort Fisher State Recreation Area and heads through North Carolina's southeastern beaches to Wilmington.
 It then heads in a northwesterly direction through Clinton, Dunn, Lillington, Sanford and Siler City to the Piedmont Triad region.
 Major highway junctions between north of Wilmington and Greensboro are North Carolina Highway 11 (NC 11), Interstate 95 (I-95), US 401, US 1, US 64 and I-85.
 In Greensboro, it follows the Greensboro Urban Loop paired with I-85 south of Greensboro, close to Pleasant Garden, and I-73 northwest of Greensboro, close to Colfax.
 It then departs the urban loop and connects to I-40 towards Forsyth County as it becomes its own freeway along the former Business Loop 40 alignment.
 Major intersections are NC 150, NC 66, NC 67, US 158 and US 52 between Greensboro and Winston-Salem.
 After Winston-Salem, it intersects I-40 once again but continues westerly passing through Lewisville, Yadkinville, Wilkesboro and Boone.
 Major highway junctions between Winston-Salem and Boone are US 601, I-77, NC 16, Blue Ridge Parkway, US 221 and US 321.
 US 421 continues westerly into Tennessee towards Mountain City, Tennessee.
 US 421 is a limited-access freeway through Siler City northward.
 US 421 is a divided highway from north of NC 49 all of the way to Wilkesboro.